Skip to Content

 I thought it would be fun to highlight the differences you can expect when staying Downtown vs. the Strip.

-As a frugal traveler, affordability is a massive factor in my decision-making process.
+A frugal traveler myself, affordability is a major factor in my decision-making.

-While rooms downtown are certainly less expensive on the whole, I’d be remiss to ignore the fact that rooms downtown, broadly speaking, are less impressive than rooms on the Strip.
+While rooms downtown are certainly less expensive on the whole, I’d be remiss to ignore the fact that rooms downtown, broadly speaking, are less impressive than their Strip peers.

-Resort fees are also much less invasive downtown, running about 40% – 50% less than resorts on the Strip.
-In fact, Binion’s and sister property 4 Queens are resort fee-free.
+Resort fees are also much lower than at resorts on the Strip.
+In fact, Binion’s and 4 Queens are resort fee-free.

 Inside, you’ll find some of the cheapest blackjack in Vegas

-Lastly, video poker players will also have more luck finding an advantageous paytable on Fremont vs. the Strip where you will typically find watered-down, house-friendly payouts.
+Lastly, video poker players will also have a better chance of finding an advantageous paytable in Fremont than on the Strip.

 Here’s a good recap of where to find good video poker pay tables downtown from Vegas Advantage.

-Catch it at level 0 of either terminal 1 or the departures level of terminal 3.
-A one-way ticket will cost only $2 amounting to big savings over other airport transportation methods.
+Catch it at level 0 of either Terminal 1 or the departures level of Terminal 3.
+A one-way ticket costs only $2, amounting to big savings.
+An Uber/Lyft by comparison will typically run $20+.

-Yes, you can also take public transportation to a hotel on the Strip but it’s a bit more of a hassle and more costly.
+You can also take public transportation to a hotel on the Strip, but it usually requires a transfer and is more cumbersome as a result.

 City Bus in Las Vegas